-There are methods that can be employed to soften the change.
-It can be as simple as a borderline of tiles or as complex as creating a pattern mixing both types of tiles until they can be segregated.
+There are methods employed to soften the change.
+It can be as simple as a borderline of tiles or as complex as creating a pattern mixing both types of tiles until they can be seperated.
 Both would work better than having no transition at all.

 Another alternative would be to shift the orientation of the tiles at the borderline.
 The most common would be to make a diamond pattern for the borderline.
 Again, it can be a diamond pattern line at the edge of each room using the same color.
 Or the diamond pattern can use the 2 colors alternately.
 A more complicated transition would be a zigzag borderline pattern for the transition involving the 2 colors with smaller tiles.
 It can also be a swirl rather than a zigzag, as long as it visually distinguishes the shift.

 Transitions are also used for a change in flooring materials.
 However, a borderline combining both materials would not always be possible.
 A recommendation from the builder would also do wonders considering their experience.